hamzaafzaalofficial/Automated-Data-Classification-for-GDPR-with-Python-and-NLP/README.md

 2. **NLP Processing**: Uses spaCy to analyze text and identify entities.
 3. **Classification**: Categorizes identified entities into GDPR-relevant categories.
 4. **Report Generation**: Creates detailed compliance reports and summaries.
+5. **Cron Scheduling**: If we are getting continously new data, adding a cron scheduler to automate the report generation is crucial.

 ---